GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/cluster.md

 - Redis can also be configured for HA and failover with multiple methods utilizing [Sentinel](https://redis.io/topics/sentinel) or [Redis-cluster](https://redis.io/topics/cluster-tutorial)

+### 7. Modify JSON entries

-### 9. Use JXplorer (or similar LDAP accessing application) to modify some of the JSON entries in LDAP for handling accessible caching and multiple authorization servers.
+Use JXplorer (or a similar LDAP browser) to modify some of the JSON entries in LDAP for handling accessible caching and multiple authorization servers.

 - In JXplorer, you can connect to your LDAP server using your credentials you configured with setup.py.
 For example:

 ![alt text](https://raw.githubusercontent.com/GluuFederation/cluster-mgr/master/manual_install/images/JXplorer%20config.png)